Make a Guest at Your Table box

 - Try using a free template for making a box from recycled materials, from PlanetPals.com.
 You can paste images from Guest at Your Table or do your own artwork and then assemble.

 - Reuse a large box, decorate with images from the Guest at Your Table poster, and cut a slot on the top.
 Use this box for participants to put their Guest at Your Table envelopes in.

 Each year, we ask Guest at Your Table coordinators to share with us any events or activities that made their program stand out.
 The creativity and commitment that goes into these activities is impressive.
-How do you make your Guest at Your Table program special?

 - The religious education director at First Universalist Church in Denver, Colo., prepared a social justice youth workshop, including a play she wrote based on Stories of Hope, which some of the youth performed for the other children.
 Then the youth wrote their own plays!